 Layout, Measuring, and Marking

-Step up your accuracy and workmanship on your woodworking projects with these tips and techniques for layout, measuring, and marking.
+A good finished project starts with precision measurements and layout.
+Step up your accuracy and workmanship in your woodworking with these tips and techniques for layout, measuring, and marking.

 Learn how to glue up a 4-way veneer pattern.
 This technique is highlighted in WOOD magazine's

 I use a sharp pencil in the shop to mark crosscuts, mortise-and-tenon layouts.
 I see a big deal being made about marking gauges and small knives to mark the cuts.
 Why are these better?

 I’m building a triangle and need to cut 60° bevels.
 My tablesaw, compound mitersaw, or portable circular saw are limited to 45° cuts.
 Can you please explain how to do it?

 We recently purchased a set of chairs where the bottoms of the legs are cut perpendicular with the leg, causing one point of the leg to contact the floor instead of the entire end.